 Beautiful viewpoint at the Bhagsu Waterfalls

-You can learn a lot about Himachali culture only by attending a Himachali wedding.
+Learn a lot by reading our Himachal Pradesh Travel Blogs about Himachali culture only by attending a Himachali wedding.
 As a child, getting dolled up for a wedding, seeing so many delicacies at the exhibit and the opportunity to dance the night away were main tempt for me.
 But now that I am a grown up, I realize it’s the only way to stay close to your roots.

 It was a pleasure attending a Himachali wedding that initially started with a long series of hugs, proceeded with the traditional dance of Himachal district – Nati, and ended with the pious tradition of serving multiple cuisines on a patal in a ceremony called Dhaam.
 Attending a Himachali wedding will always remain a memory close to my heart!